okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/key-rotation/index.md

 * Okta always publishes keys to the `jwks_uri`.

-* To save the network round trip, your app should cache the `jwks_uri` response locally.
-The [standard HTTP caching headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) are used and should be respected.
+* To save the network round trip, cache the `jwks_uri` response locally with respect to the directives in the [standard HTTP Cache-Control headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control).
+The cache-control directives are relative to the time of the request.
+If you make a request as the safe cache period ends, Okta returns the `no-cache` directive to ensure that you don't cache keys which will soon expire.

 * You can switch the Authorization Server key rotation mode by updating the Authorization Server's `rotationMode` property.
 For more information see the API Reference: [Authorization Server Credentials Signing Object](/docs/reference/api/authorization-servers/#credentials-object).